easyCZ/SLIP-A-2015/report/filip.md

 The respiratory sensor used is called RESpeck.
 It measures breathing near the stomach using an accelerometer.
 A data sample is attached in *Appendix 5*.
 Heart rate was measured using a POLAR FT4M device.
 The device failed for one out of five participants, requiring the heart rate monitor of the treadmill to be used.
 The heart rate as recorded by either device was filmed and synced to data collected using the RESpeck.

 Little data processing was required for this experiment.
-Mean inspiratory flow is given by MIF = IV/ID HELP.
+Mean inspiratory flow is given by inspiiratory volume divided by inspiratory duration.
 The formula is derived from *Figure 21*.

 <table>
   <tr>